winterTTr/winterTTr.github.io/source/_posts/2015-09-04-hexo-next-done.md

   - github page
 ---

-I think the hexo + next theme configration should be almost done.
+I think the hexo + next theme configuration should be almost done.

 It takes 2 days for all the configuration and I have to say that this should be quick enough for a self build static blog.